-Enclosed you will find a copy of a Substandard and Blight Study as prepared for Craig and Lesa Dixon by Marvin Planning Consultants.
-This study is for approximately 35.62 acres of property in central Grand Island located along U.S. Highway 30, east of Stuhr Road.
+Enclosed you will find a copy of a Substandard and Blight Study as prepared for Tim Plate by Marvin Planning Consultants.
+This study is for approximately 1.28 acres of property in central Grand Island located south of Memorial Drive and east of Vine Street.
 The study as prepared and submitted indicates that this property could be considered blighted and substandard.
 The full study is attached for your review and consideration.

-Mr. and Mrs. Dixon have submitted this study for the review and consideration of the Grand Island City Council as permitted by Nebraska law.
-They own Dixon Trucking and property in this area and would proceed with further development of the property and expansion of their company at this location if the area can be declared blighted and substandard.
+Mr. Plate has submitted this study for the review and consideration of the Grand Island City Council as permitted by Nebraska law.
+Mr. Plate has owned this property since 2007.
+In 2008 he subdivided the property to create a third lot with the property toward the back of this area.
+This lot is buildable, but the cost to extend sewer and water to serve the property has prevented development.
+If the blight and substandard designation is approved, a TIF application will be submitted for residential development on the back lot with the TIF proceeds paying for the costs associated with the extension of sewer and water.
 The decision on whether to declare an area blighted and substandard is entirely within the jurisdiction of the City Council with a recommendation from the Planning Commission.

-The question before Council will be whether to send the study to the Planning Commission for their review and feedback.
+The question before Council will be whether to send the study to the Planning Commission for its review and feedback.
 If the item is not sent to the Planning Commission, the Council cannot declare the area blighted and substandard.
-Planning Commission will meet February 1, and would have a recommendation ready following that meeting.
+Planning Commission will meet May 3, and would have a recommendation ready following that meeting.

 Once an area has been declared blighted and substandard, the CRA can accept redevelopment proposals for the area that might, or might not, include an application for Tax Increment Financing.
-Should this be approved, you can anticipate that the Dixons will submit an application for TIF to assist with the costs associated with fully developing this property.
+Should this be approved, you can anticipate that Mr. Plate will submit an application for TIF to assist with the costs associated with fully developing this property.